Why Canada Published The Corded Window Covering Regulation Surpassing USA Safety Standard.

 Mandatory regulations were necessary after promises were made.

 Linda realized that Canada had a mandatory regulation process much different from the United States.
-After speaking with a few moms in Canada who had lost their children, She participated in consultations on the Canadian Regulation so that a strong set of requirements could possibly compel the U.S. CPSC and the Window Covering Manufacturing Association (WCMA) to harmonize the problematic ANSI/WCMA standard to Canada’s robust regulation.
+After speaking with a few moms in Canada who had lost their children, she participated in consultations on the Canadian Regulation so that a strong set of requirements could compel the U.S. CPSC and the Window Covering Manufacturing Association (WCMA) to harmonize the problematic ANSI/WCMA standard to Canada’s robust regulation.

 Canada withdrew from US ANSI/WCMA standard development process